imdatsolak/imdatsolak/README.md

-# Imdat
+# Imdat Celeste

 Hi there,

-I'm imdat, imdat solak.
+I'm Imdat Celeste.
 I work on various private projects but also on some interesting public ones.

 I will keep adding stuff here, but for now: You can always find me on Fedi as <a rel="me" href="https://tau-ceti.space/@imdat">@imdat@tau-ceti.space</a>.
 <!--